M2-TE/cme/README.md

 # CMake Embedder
 Single `cme.cmake` script that embeds all assets within a certain directory into a C/C++ library using the #embed directive, despite the latter currently lacking official implementation.
-In C++, the assets can be loaded at runtime using relative paths, as if loading from disk.
+In C++, the assets can be loaded at runtime (default) or compile-time using relative paths, as if loading from disk.

 Tested with `gcc 15` and `Clang 20`, earlier compiler versions probably won't recognize #embed.